open-policy-agent/opa/docs/book/kubernetes-admission-control.md

 ```

 The OPA sidecar annotates ConfigMaps containing policies to indicate if they
 were installed successfully.
-Verify the ConfigMap was installed successfully.
+Verify that the ConfigMap was installed successfully:

 ```
 kubectl get configmap ingress-conflicts -o yaml